Using Delegation with G Suite

-5. Populate the Client Name textbox with the Unique ID of the service account you created (see step 1.11 above).
+6. Populate the Client ID textbox with the Unique ID of the service account you created (see step 1.11 above).

-6. Populate the One or More More API Scopes textbox with the following string:
+7. Populate the OAuth Scopes textbox with the following string:

-At this point, your service account has domain-wide authority to access Gmail and Google Calendar in a read-only manner.
+At this point, your service account has domain-wide authority to access Gmail, Google Calendar, and Google Drive in a read-only manner.

 Using The Service Account with FEC